 If you can't decide whether you want to wear hair up or let it hang loose, then why not do both?
 Nicole Richie's half-up, half-down lob is a low-maintenance look that embraces hair's natural texture.
 Bolton adds that the key to this style is volume at the root and moisture on the lengths.
 She recommends using Flow Limitlesslift Volumizing Cleanse ($25) at the scalp paired with 30 Second Treatment ($25) applied from mid-shaft to ends and finishing with texturizing spray.

 A pixie crop and a fringe for curly hair might seem like a horrific cocktail, and on paper sounds like a frizzy mess, but in reality, this is what it looks like.
 As to why it works, Bolton says, "Its longer fringe frames the face whimsically while highly textured pixie layers create movement and style, utilizing the natural texture of the hair."
-She highlights that to make this style work for curly hair, "the cut needs to work with (not against) the natural bend of the hair."
-Since hydration is a curl's best friend, she suggests incorporating a deep conditioner to your regular haircare regimen.
+Since hydration is a curl's best friend, she suggests incorporating a deep conditioner into your regular haircare regimen.

 Chignon or French Plait

-While Beyoncé's blunt bob is a little straighter than "traditional" curly hair, Bolton explains, "It is a wonderful option for those who prefer to smooth out their curls but still want voluminous shape.
-Apply a smoothing lotion or cream, such as Flow All Day Tame Smoothing Balm ($22) or Touchable Texture Design Cream ($22) to wet hair and blow-dry smooth, drying the roots completely.
+While Beyoncé's blunt bob is a little straighter than "traditional" curly hair, Bolton explains, "It is a wonderful option for those who prefer to smooth out their curls but still want voluminous shape."
+Apply a smoothing product to wet hair and blow-dry, drying the roots completely.
 Allow the rest of the hair to air-dry once slightly damp to create a natural wave and volume.
-Ends will turn up naturally."
+Ends will turn up naturally, she notes.

 Loose Wave Lob

 Yara Shahidi goes full-on curls with her voluminous lob and, IMHO, she's never looked better.
 Gillen says, "Round layers on curly hair is wonderful for the carefree curl look.
 Adding tons of personality to wavy and curly hair, this is an easy haircut to distribute the weight of thick hair evenly."
 He suggests adding a curtain bang in for good measure or, rather, to frame the face.
-Sachajuan's Curl Shampoo ($28) and Curl Condition ($33) will keep textured strands looking and feeling their best.
+And don't forget to cleanse with a curl shampoo and conditioner to keep textured strands looking and feeling their best.

 Dramatic Side Part